seedcode/fmxj/README.md

 * user: FileMaker Account Name
 * pass: FileMaker Account Password

 User name and password can be passed as part of the object.
-They are sent via POST, so can be potentially be secured if both the web server and Filemaker Server have SSL certs, otherwise passing the credentials like this is equivalent to **Basic Authentication**.
+They are sent via POST, so can potentially be secured if both the web server and Filemaker Server are using SSL, otherwise passing the credentials like this is equivalent to **Basic Authentication**.
 You also have the option of hardcoding the FileMaker credentials in the PHP file so they're not passed via JavaScript at all.
-Providing your users are logging into the Web Server in a secure way, this might be an acceptable approach.

 **Examples**